microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 28. Within the Remote Desktop session to **DC1**, start the Edge browser and browse to the following URL.

-    ```
+    ```pwsh
     https://www.microsoft.com/en-us/download/details.aspx?id=51495
     ```

 29. On the **Connectors for Microsoft Identity Manager 2016 SP1 and Forefront Identity Manager 2010 R2 SP1** page, download **Script and Readme to pull Azure AD B2B users on-prem_v1.0.3.zip** and extract its content.
 You'll have to scroll down to find it.

-30. Once the files are extracted, right click on the PowerShell script, open the file properties, and **Unblock** the script.
+30. Once the files are extracted, right-click on the PowerShell script, open the file properties, and **Unblock** the script.

-30. Within the Remote Desktop session to **DC1**, in Visual Studio Code, open the newly extracted PowerShell script **AppProxy-GuestAccountCreation-v1.0.3.ps1** and modify its content by updating it to match the following:
+31. Within the Remote Desktop session to **DC1**, in Visual Studio Code, open the newly extracted PowerShell script **AppProxy-GuestAccountCreation-v1.0.3.ps1** and modify its content by updating it to match the following:

-    > Note: If for some reason you can't open the file, you can use the **Open folder** option in Visual Studio Code to open the folder containing the script.
+    > Note: If you can't open the file for some reason, you can use the **Open folder** option in Visual Studio Code to open the folder containing the script.

     ```pwsh
     $B2BGroupSid = "TODO" #Fabrikam B2B users Azure AD group's ObjectID that you identified earlier in this exercise.
     $ShadowAccountOU = "OU=Enabled,OU=Demo B2B Accounts,DC=corp,DC=contoso,DC=com" #Organizational Unit for placing shadow accounts
     $ShadowAccountOUArchive = "OU=Disabled,OU=Demo B2B Accounts,DC=corp,DC=contoso,DC=com" #Organizational Unit for moving disabled shadows

-    # Requires Azure AD configuration - refer to documentation
+    # Requires Azure AD configuration - refer to the documentation
-    $appID = "TODO" #The value of Client ID parameter of the Sync B2B user application you identified earlier in this exercise
+    $appID = "TODO" #The value of the Client ID parameter of the Sync B2B user application you identified earlier in this exercise
     $appSecret = "TODO" #The value of the secret of the Sync B2B user application you identified earlier in this exercise
     $tenantdomain   = "TODO" #The name of the default domain name associated with the Contoso Azure AD tenant
-    $tenantID = "TODO" #The value of Azure AD tenant ID parameter of the Sync B2B user application you identified earlier in this exercise
+    $tenantID = "TODO" #The value of the Azure AD tenant ID parameter of the Sync B2B user application you identified earlier in this exercise
     ```

     > **Note**: For more information regarding the script and its implementation, refer to the **Readme - Script to pull Azure AD B2B users on-prem_v1.0.3.pdf** file, included in the **1.1.953.0\Script and Readme to pull Azure AD B2B users on-prem_v1.0.3.zip** file you downloaded earlier in this task.

-31. Install the AzureAD PowerShell Module using the script below.
+32. Install the AzureAD PowerShell Module using the script below.
 Confirm any prompts while installing it.

-    ```
+    ```pwsh
     Install-Module AzureAD
     ```

-1. Execute the script and ensure that it did not return any error messages.
+33. Execute the script and ensure it did not return any error messages.

-    > **Note**: You can schedule script execution in regular intervals by using Windows Scheduled Tasks.
-For details, refer to the **Readme - Script to pull Azure AD B2B users on-prem_v1.0.3.pdf** file.
+    > **Note**: You can schedule script execution regularly by using Windows Scheduled Tasks.
+Refer to the **Readme - Script to pull Azure AD B2B users on-prem_v1.0.3.pdf** file for details.

-2. Switch back to the Azure Active Directory Users and Computers console and verify that a user account of **jane.doe** is listed in the **Demo B2B Accounts\\Enabled** organizational unit.
+34. Switch back to the Azure Active Directory Users and Computers console and verify that a user account of **jane.doe** is listed in the **Demo B2B Accounts\\Enabled** organizational unit.
 You may have to refresh the console.

     > **Note**: In a production environment, you could provide access to Integrated Windows Authentication apps by leveraging Microsoft Identity Manager.
-You can also provide access to on-premises apps that support SAML-based authentication directly from the Azure portal.
-For more information, refer to Grant B2B users in Azure AD access to your on-premises applications at <https://docs.microsoft.com/en-us/azure/active-directory/b2b/hybrid-cloud-to-on-premises>.
+You can also give access to on-premises apps that support SAML-based authentication directly from the Azure portal.
+Refer to Grant B2B users in Azure AD access to your on-premises applications at <https://docs.microsoft.com/en-us/azure/active-directory/b2b/hybrid-cloud-to-on-premises> for more information.

     ![In this screenshot, the 'Active Directory Users and Computers' console is depicted with the 'jane.doe' user account listed in the 'Demo B2B Accounts\Enabled' organizational unit.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/UserAccountVerification.png "User account verification")

 ### Task 8: Test an Azure AD Application Proxy application